 Roofing including Roof Space

 Repair Category 2

 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-The roof of the rear porch is of flat design and clad with a material which is known to have a limited lifespan.
-Careful maintenance will be required as this type of roof covering can fail without warning.
-Periodic renewal of the roofing material is likely to be necessary.
-A roofing contractor can advise further.
-There is cracking to verge pointing.
-A building contractor can advise on necessary repairs.
-There are areas of staining to sarking.

 Rainwater Fittings

-Repair Category 1
+Repair Category

-Notes Seepage is evident at some joints.
-This should be monitored.
+Notes No significant defects evident.